 The main differences between these two ball valve design are:

 - Top entry ball valves are manufactured, generally, with cast steel bodies; side entry valves are manufactured with (robust) forged steel bodies

 - Top entry ball valves have a monolithic structure (are made by one single piece); side entry valves have a two or three piece assembly

-- Top entry ball valves require more NDT testing than side entry due to their cast bodies;
+- Top entry ball valves require more non-destructive tests than side entry due to their cast bodies;

 - Side entry ball valves are easier to assemble and manufacture than top entry, which requires long experience and craftsmanship to work properly